Chinese Course Sequence

 Genuine beginners wishing to learn Chinese should enroll in CHIN 101.
 Anyone with prior knowledge of spoken Chinese will be required to take a placement test which determines what class they should begin with.
 That initial placement will situate a student in one of the two tracks.
 It is never possible to change from one track to the other.

 Students in Track A must take the following courses in sequence: CHIN 101 > 102 > 203 > 204 > 305 > 306 > 407 > 408.
-After taking CHIN 408, they may take other 400- and 500-level courses.
-It is recommended to complete the initial sequence through 408 before embarking on these higher-level courses, but it is also permissible to begin taking some of them concurrently with CHIN 407 and CHIN 408 (for instance, if a senior needs to double up on Chinese courses in order to complete the major).
+After taking CHIN 408, they may take other 400-, 500-, and 600-level courses.
+It is recommended to complete the initial sequence through 408 before embarking on these higher-level courses, but it is also permissible to begin taking some of them concurrently with CHIN 407 and CHIN 408, for instance, if a senior needs to double up on Chinese courses in order to complete the major.
 One may not skip 407-408 and proceed to the higher courses.

-Students in Track B (the “heritage track”) must take the following courses in sequence: CHIN 111 > 212 > 313.
-After taking CHIN 313, they may take 400- and 500-level courses.
-Note that the first three courses in track B are each considered to be roughly equivalent to two semesters in track A, and that therefore, CHIN 212 completes the general language requirement.
+Students in Track B, the “heritage track,” must take the following courses in sequence: CHIN 111 > 212 > 313.
+After taking CHIN 313, they may take other 400- , 500-, and 600-level courses.
+Note that the first three courses in track B are each considered to be roughly equivalent to two semesters in track A, and that therefore, CHIN 212 completes the Global Language requirement.